 If you are in the property management business working in activities related to that business at least half of your annual working hours, rental property income may be considered active income for taxes.
 A real estate professional also can deduct rental income losses.
 If you actively participated in a rental real estate activity, you may be able to deduct up to $25,000 of loss incurred from a rental property.
 Check the IRS guidelines on the rules for more information.

-Landlord insurance and commercial real estate insurance policies often include coverage to protect you and your business from a potential loss of income due to unexpected events.
+Landlord insurance and rental property insurance policies often include coverage to protect you and your business from a potential loss of income due to unexpected events.
 Policies can vary, so it is important to check with your insurer to confirm that the coverage includes what you need.